Razvan NedelcuUNIVERSAL FUND MEMBER

 Razvan's Story

 Razvan joined Watsi on November 27th, 2016.
-Two years ago, Razvan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Razvan's most recent donation traveled 5,600 miles to support Princesse, a second grade student from Haiti, to fund overseas prep and transportation for heart surgery to fix a damaged heart valve.
+Three years ago, Razvan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Razvan's most recent donation supported Gabrius, a one-month-old baby boy from Haiti, to fund surgery to treat hydrocephalus.

 Impact